wahahawasabi/TinkerBoard2s/os/ubuntu/ubuntuGuide.md

 This is how we will generate the `sbin/init`, `fstab`, `networking` and other installation requirements.

 # kernelMods

-Finally, we just need to untar `kernelMods.tar.gz` that we have extracted from `kernel boot` previously into  `lib/modules/`.
+Finally, we just need to untar `kernelMods.tar.gz` that we have extracted from `kernel boot` previously into  `lib/modules/<kernel-version-number>`.

+# Final 2 steps
+Once done, `cd..` and `run-outside-chroot.sh` to generate the rootfs.img.
+Copy it out of the docker container with `docker cp` and we can `dd` it into the sd card.

+Then we just need to boot it up, and log in.
+Then run `finalsteps.sh` to set up networking connectivity.
+Boomz, donezo.

-# Additional steps
+# optional steps (how to work with /boot/cmdline.txt)
 to show what to do next with `apparmor` as the example:
 ```shell
  # This step is for enabling of `apparmor` and other boot params.